CrypticSignal/video-quality-metrics/README.md

 - [About the model files](#about-the-model-files)

 # What does VQM produce?
-VQM produces a table to show the metrics, and graphs that show the variation of the value of the quality metric throughout the video (on a per-frame basis).
+VQM produces a table to show the metrics, and graphs that show the per-frame VMAF and PSNR.

 The table can be found in a file named `metrics_table.txt` and it contains the following:
 - Encoder parameter (only applicable if using **Transcoding Mode**)